red5pro/streaming-html5/backend-mixer-testbeds/README.md

 Included in this directory is a Node.js based WebSocket server for the Mixer testbeds that provides the communication between user testbeds and HTML5 pages loaded into Red5 Pro Mixers.
 This allows to create dynamic compositions or video conferences where live streams can be added or removed in real-time by a Manager or Host.

-The server provides the endpoints for the round trip authentication and a WebSocket based API.
-The round trip authentication is used to determine when live streams are published or unpublished, while the WebSocket API provides the communication layer between the different HTML5 pages and testbeds.
+The server provides the endpoints for the webhook calls and round trip authentication, and a WebSocket based API.
+The webhook calls are used to determine when live streams are published or unpublished, while the WebSocket API provides the communication layer between the different HTML5 pages and testbeds.

 # Deploying